ROI Calculator

 How to Use This ROI Calculator

-1. Enter Amount Invested: Input your total initial investment, including the purchase price and any upfront costs (closing costs for real estate, commissions for stocks, etc.).
+1. Enter Amount Invested: Input your total initial investment outlays, ensuring you add both the base asset purchase price and any upfront processing fees or transaction charges.

-4. Add Additional Costs: Include any ongoing costs like fees, maintenance, taxes, or management expenses that reduced your net return.
+4. Add Additional Costs: Factoring in ongoing costs like asset management fees, property upkeep, recurrent administrative taxes, or structural adjustments that directly lower net distributions.

 Common ROI Calculation Mistakes to Avoid